bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - For tables, figures, bibliography, footnotes, and any other special environments, follow the suggested format given above for the main proposal document.

-### Final note on organizing
+> [!TIP]
+>

-If you find all the packages and their settings and macros to be overwhelming and distracting during writing and editing, you can cut and paste all these contents to a separate `my-preamble.tex` file (name it as you like) in the project directory.
-Then you can use the command `input{my-preamble.tex}` to make your main file appear cleaner and less distracting.
+> If you find all the packages and their settings and macros to be overwhelming and distracting during writing and editing, you can cut and paste all these contents to a separate `my-preamble.tex` file (name it as you like) in the project directory.
+Then you can use the command `\input{my-preamble.tex}` to make your main file appear cleaner and less distracting.
 See [managing a large project on Overleaf](https://www.overleaf.com/learn/latex/Management_in_a_large_project).

 > [!TIP]